smkiewel/aeonRequestsDialog/README.md

 * Clean values: performs string substitution on the values obtained during form processing ONLY.
 By default, this performs a head and tail trim of whitespace.
-To customize, set 'clean_values' to the function that will perform the clean.
+To customize, set 'cleanValues' to the function that will perform the clean.

 * Compress requests: compresses requests on a given field, to minimize the